-Clothing, shoes, and lunch boxes that are left behind at school are deposited in the lost and found box, located in the Common Room.
+Clothing, shoes, water bottles, lunch boxes, jackets, sweaters, and other items of clothing that are left behind at school are deposited in the lost and found box, located in the Common Room.
 Items labeled with names are returned to students.
 Throughout the year, the unclaimed items are removed and donated to a charity.
 Please check regularly for your child’s items.

 At The Post Oak School, we like to mark the younger children’s birthdays by telling their life story and secondarily, if wished, by serving a “treat.”
 Elementary children will have a celebration once a month for all the birthdays for that class.
 We encourage creative thinking and making healthful choices when deciding on a birthday snack; adults have the association of cake with birthdays, but children find many things satisfying and special.
 How about big strawberries or mini-muffins, watermelon or smoothies, frozen juice pops, fruit kabobs, fun shaped pancakes, or healthful cookies?
 The possibilities are endless!